 Humidity

-Humidity is a known cause of mold, whether in plants or your home.
-It can keep your plants moist even after you water them and you think they’ve dried up.
+High humidity is a known cause of mold, whether in plants or your home.
 If you’ve found mold to be a problem no matter what you do, you might consider getting a dehumidifier.
-Because your plants still need moisture, you won’t want to put it on your plant rack, rather somewhere near it.
+Because your plants still need moisture, you won’t want to put it on your plant rack, but rather somewhere near it.

 What Is White Mold?

-White mold looks like what you’d expect.
-Moldy, thick and fuzzy, covers the length of your plant just like it would your bread.
+White mold is a thick and fuzzy growth of threadlike mycelia on plant tissue.
+It covers the length of your plant from the stem to the foliage.
 Sometimes, you may not notice it on your plant until it wilts, while other times, its presence is painstakingly apparent.
-It can appear nefarious, taking over your whole plant, or remain more or less covered.
+You can also see it often on the soil surface.

-White mold, in the context of your houseplants and garden, is a fungal disease that affects dozens of plants.
+It is a fungal disease caused by Sclerotinia sclerotiorum.
 It can be caused by overwatering, poor drainage, and humid conditions.
-White mold is detrimental to plants and crops, and if too far gone, it will result in you having to toss your plant.
+White mold is detrimental to plants and crops, and if the infection is severe, it will require you to toss your plant.

-White mold is caused by a fungus that thrives in cooler temperatures and moist soil.
-With the suitable climate and drainage issues, white mold can even spring up mushrooms, which will spore out and affect all of your surrounding plants.
+The fungus that causes white mold thrives in cooler temperatures and moist soil.
+With climate and drainage issues favorable for fungal growth, white mold can even form mushrooms, which will spread spores and affect all of your surrounding plants.

-Your plant could’ve gotten infected by this condition while outside because it’s placed under ideal climate conditions for it or because a white mold infection on a neighboring plant got to it.
+Your plant could’ve gotten infected by this condition while outside because it’s placed under ideal climate conditions for fungal growth.
+Spores can also spread outdoors on windy days so a white mold infection in your neighbor’s garden can easily get to yours.

 Whether airborne, created with the perfect conditions, or coming from a nearby plant, white mold spreads like wildfire.
-It won’t kill your plant automatically, instead, it inhibits its growth and weakens it.
+It won’t kill your plant automatically, instead, it inhibits your plant’s growth and weakens it

 However, if the mold spreads throughout the soil and through the roots, you might be better off just tossing your plant.
 Large infestations of white mold are more challenging to get rid of by scale, and it might be simpler just to start fresh.

-It also bears mentioning that if you find white mold on your plant and are willing to do what you can to revive it, you should still isolate it from other plants.
+It also bears mentioning that if you find white mold on your plant and are willing to do what you can to revive it, you should still isolate it from other plants while treating it.
 The infection could become airborne and affect more of your houseplants given the right conditions.

 Final Thoughts